Cape Schanck Surf Break

 Best Forecast Surf Conditions for Cape Schanck this week:

-The surf forecast for Cape Schanck over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Friday (Jul 10) at 4PM.
-The primary swell is predicted to be 1.5m and 15s period.
-The wind is predicted to be cross-offshore as the swell arrives.
+The surf forecast for Cape Schanck over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Friday (Jul 17) at 7PM.
+The primary swell is predicted to be 2.0m and 16s period with a secondary swell of 0.5m and 16s.
+The wind is predicted to be glassy as the swell arrives.

 Wave TypeTime (AEST) & Date Wave Height & Period